eCook Meal

 GET THAT SAUCE GOING

 Boil the kettle.
 Dilute the remaining stock with 175ml of boiling water.
 Place a pot for the curry over a medium heat with a drizzle of oil.
 When hot, fry ½ of the diced Onion for 5-7 minutes until soft and translucent.
-Add in the grated ginger, then stir through the curry paste and sliced chilli (both to taste).
+Add in the grated Ginger, then stir through the curry paste and sliced Chilli (both to taste).
 Mix in the almond flour and ½ of the quartered baby tomatoes, and cook for 5-6 minutes, shifting regularly.
 Stir in the coconut cream and diluted stock until well combined.
 Bring to the boil, then reduce the heat and simmer for 6-7 minutes until thick and fragrant.

 WHILE THE CURRY IS SIMMERING...

 Make the sambal!
 Place the remaining tomato and Onion in a bowl with ¾ of the chopped coriander.
-Toss together with a drizzle of oil, some seasoning, and any remaining sliced chilli if you’d like.
+Toss together with a drizzle of oil, some seasoning, and any remaining sliced Chilli if you’d like.
 Set aside for serving.

 BLEND UNTIL SILKY